datacraft-dsc/DEPs/6/README.md

 The Service Invocation API (**INVOKE**) is a specification for the Ocean Protocol to register and invoke compute jobs.

-INVOKE offers a general purpose computational interface
+INVOKE offers a general purpose computational interface that can run compute Jobs on demand.

 Compute services are defined as services available on the Ocean Network that